If you have a device or computer and connect to the Internet, you will still have an IP address.

 Dynamic IP Address

-It is an IP address that is not static and can change at any time.
-This IP address was issued by a group of IP addresses assigned by your ISP or DHCP server.
+It is an IP address that is not static and can change anytime.
+It was issued by a group of IP addresses assigned by your ISP or DHCP server.

-It affects many customers who do not always need the same IP address for various reasons.
+For various reasons, it affects many customers who do not always need the same IP address.

-However, your computer will automatically receive this number when you connect to the network and save you from having to know the details of specific network settings.
+However, your computer will automatically receive this number when you connect to the network, saving you the trouble of having to know the details of specific network settings.

-Assign this number to anyone using a dial-up connection, wireless connection, and broadband Internet connection.
+Assign this number to anyone using a dial-up, wireless, or broadband Internet connection.

 Static IP Address

-Is an IP address that is never changed or corrected.
-It contrasts with a dynamic IP address that can change at any time.
+It is an IP address that is never changed or corrected, in contrast to a dynamic IP address that can change at any time.

-Most ISPs have a single static IP address or a block of static IP addresses for a few extra dollars per month.
+Most ISPs have a single static IP address or a block of static IP addresses for a few extra monthly dollars.

 Previous and Current Versions of IP